Travel to the Florida Keys and Key West

 For the safety of motorists traveling in Key West, here are some basic facts:

-Construction is underway, and the project is expected to continue in a number of phases to lessen the impacts on traffic flow through mid-2014.
+Construction is expected to continue in a number of phases to lessen the impacts on traffic flow through mid-2014.

 - Why is this project happening?